How to safely view a solar eclipse.

 Use your hands.
-Hold up both hands with your fingers overlapping at right angles.
+Hold both hands with your fingers overlapping at right angles.
 The holes between your fingers make pinholes, forming images of the Sun on the ground.

 Pinhole images are pretty dim and small.
 You can magnify the Sun’s image by using a pair of binoculars.
 You MUST NOT look through the binoculars!